Bachelor of Science in Human Physiology

 Want a head start on medical school?
-Our Human Physiology program has the premedical courses already built in.
+Our BS in Human Physiology program has the premedical courses already built in.
 With its focus on human biology and additional coursework in anatomy and physiology, it’s an excellent alternative to a traditional biology degree for anyone seeking a career in medicine.
 Graduates who go on to medical school find their extra knowledge of anatomy and physiology gives them a big advantage from the start.
 The program is also ideal for other health care professions, from dentistry to biotechnology.

 Want practical experience?
 You’ll have a wealth of opportunities.
 Many Health Sciences faculty members hold joint appointments with the BU School of Medicine, Colleges of Arts & Sciences, or College of Engineering.
 So, our students have access not only to our own research and clinical centers, but also to other research programs in highly specialized areas.

 Want to learn by doing and not just watching?
 You will during your senior year internship or practicum, a semester-long placement at a site of your choice.
 Our approach is active, involving, and more like a graduate-level clinical program.
 We also have an array of volunteer opportunities available throughout the Boston area.

 Why choose Human Physiology over more traditional majors like biology?
 With its focus on the study of human function, a major in Human Physiology is an alternative to the traditional biology degree, expanding on the basic premedical requirements with additional classes such as gross human anatomy, exercise physiology, neuroanatomy & neurophysiology, and cardiopulmonary pathophysiology.
 Rich resources are available to our students for their required senior year clinical internship, and breadth of academic preparation is insured by elective distribution requirements in the humanities and social sciences.